kean/articles/2019-08-20-let-build-regex-engine.markdown

 Ever wondered how regex works under the hood?
 How does it understand an incantation like `"<\/?[\w\s]*>|<.+[\W]>"` and magically produces a desired result?
 This series is going to describe exactly how it works and how to implement a feature-rich regex engine.

 Now you might be wondering, why would you want to do that?
 Well, turns out, this is a fantastic learning opportunity.
-Parsers, compilers, finite automation, graphs, trees, extended grapheme clusters - it has everything!
+Parsers, compilers, finite automaton, graphs, trees, extended grapheme clusters - it has everything!
 Last but not least, you get a chance to learn regex.

 > - [Let's Build a Regex Engine]({{ site.url }}/post/lets-build-regex) (You are here)
 > - [Regex, Prologue: Grammar]({{ site.url }}/post/regex-grammar)